eslint/eslint/docs/rules/no-control-regex.md

+# no-control-regex

-# disallow control characters in regular expressions (no-control-regex)
+Disallows control characters in regular expressions.

 Control characters are special, invisible characters in the ASCII range 0-31.
 These characters are rarely used in JavaScript strings so a regular expression containing these characters is most likely a mistake.